Admission & Retention Requirements

 - EXSS - 12000, 12100, 22000, & 22100

-- Complete all competencies/proficiencies required for Clinical Experience in Athletic Training I (EXSS - 20000)
+- Complete all competencies/proficiencies required for Clinical Experience in Athletic Training I & II (EXSS - 29800 & 30000)

-- Completion of 60 hours clinical experience as assigned during prior academic year
+- Completion of 60 hours Clinical Experience as assigned during prior academic year (embedded in CE in AT I & II)

-- Attend all assigned practices, games & assigned training room clinical experience hours
+- Attend all assigned practices, games & designated Athletic Training Clinic hours

-- It's recommended that all ATS' receive the hepatitis-B vaccine (available at the Hammond Health Center at student's expense) before beginning clinical experiences in the spring semester, sophomore year.
-If a student declines, a signed waiver should be on file in the Hammond Health Center.
+- It's required for all ATS to receive the hepatitis-B vaccine (available at the Hammond Health Center at student's expense, if needed) before beginning clinical experiences in the fall semester, sophomore year.
+If a student declines, a signed waiver should be on file with the Program Director.

-- Documentation of completion of a physical by an MD that verifies the physical abilities to carry out the duties of an athletic training student.
+- Documentation of completion of a physical examination, including immunization records by an MD that verifies the physical abilities to carry out the duties of an athletic training student, within 1 calendar year of the application.
 Athletic PPEs from IC can fulfill this requirement.

 NOTE - You need only attend those practices assigned to you; accumulating additional hours above 60 will not overshadow other deficiencies in your application.